flagship-io/php-sdk-symfony-example/readme.md

 ## Implementation

-First we have created the service `FsService` in `src\Service`.
-This service has the method `getVisitor` which will initialize the SDK, create a visitor instance, fetch flags then return the visitor who has created.
+We first created the service `FsService` in `src\Service`.
+This service has the method `getVisitor` which will initialize the SDK, create a visitor instance, fetch flags then return the newly created visitor.

 ```php
 <?php